 A Broad Range of Source Types

 Available via EBSCOhost or its own dedicated interface, Poetry & Short Story Reference Center contains selected works of major and minor American and English poets, along with international poetry representing each continent (accompanied by English translations, when available).
 Works include plays and speeches, short stories and classic books, biographies, critical analyses, contextual essays and explications for important works, essays on poetic forms, literary terms, techniques and movements, multimedia (audio & video) of poets reading their works, and interviews from reputable sources like the Academy of American Poets, the Poetry Foundation, and MacNeil/Lehrer Productions.

 Poetry & Short Story Reference Center comes with its own dedicated interface that allows users to browse content by categories such as most studied poems, poets, short stories and themes.
-In addition, it offers supplemental teaching and learning guides featuring lesson plans and tips for assignments specifically crafted for this database.
+In addition, it offers supplemental teaching and learning guides featuring lesson plans and assignments specifically crafted for use with this database.
 "Poetry Off the Page" lesson plans align with NCTE and Common Core curriculum standards.

 Users can browse by author name, by poem or short-story title, by poem forms or techniques, by periods and movements, and by themes.
 The advanced search functionality and the browsability of the collection are high-quality features.
 Recommended for academic institutions.– Bonnie J. M. Swoger, Library Journal